ARM-software/abi-aa/sysvabi64/sysvabi64.rst

  * An IFUNC resolver function must not call a function that may itself require IFUNC initialization.
-If the IFUNC initialization for the called function has not occured then undefined behavior results.
+If the IFUNC initialization for the called function has not occurred then undefined behavior results.

  * In position-independent code an IFUNC resolver functions must not call a function that requires a PLT entry.
 If the IFUNC resolver